openkruise/openkruise.io/docs/installation.md

    to make sure that you have understand the breaking changes in the new version.
 2. If you want to drop the chart parameters you configured for the old release or set some new parameters, it is recommended to add `--reset-values` flag in `helm upgrade` command.
+   Otherwise you should use `--reuse-values` flag to reuse the last release's values.

 ## Options